NYPD/phodupe/README.md

 ## How do to install / run

-(There are probobly better ways to run this, but i'm a python noob)
+(There are probably better ways to run this, but i'm a python noob)

 - Navigate to the folder you downloaded the git project to
   - cd \development\git\Phodupe\